 Upon successful completion of the Veteran Court program, diversion eligible veterans may have their cases dismissed.
 Veterans on probation may have their probation successfully terminated.

 Veterans in Veterans Court can expect to be subjected to more frequent reviews by the court to monitor the veteran’s progress in their treatment programs.
-Veterans making satisfactory progress will be recognized by the Court offered words of encouragement.
-Veteran’s not making satisfactory may expect words of encouragement of an entirely different nature and sanctions may be imposed.
+Veterans making satisfactory progress will be recognized by the Court and offered words of encouragement.
+Veteran’s not making satisfactory may expect words of encouragement of an entirely different nature and sanctions may be imposed

 Successful completion of the Veterans Court program will be marked by “graduation” from the program.